The-Golf-Experience.com

 Professional golfers play their score to par and compete against the course to determine who plays better and wins at any tournament because they are all considered to be of “Professional” quality play.

 Amateur golfers, on the other hand, often play in Net Games where golfers are given strokes off their hole scores based on their Course Handicap.
 For example; a golfer with a 9 Course Handicap would be given one stroke (commonly referred to as a “pop”) on the 9 most difficult holes on the golf course based on each hole’s handicap rating.
-When used properly, amateur golfers can play fairly against other golfers of even greatly varying abilities.
+When used properly, amateur golfers can compete fairly against other golfers of even greatly varying abilities.
 The Index and Handicap System levels the playing field by affording the less skilled player more strokes against their more skilled opponents.

 The true Sandbagger though, is the golfer who knows and understands how the handicapping system works and (not so cleverly) manipulates the algorithm and equations to their benefit.
 Thus, getting more strokes against their opponents while their potential to score better is still in their favor.

-This article will introduce the hypothesis of the “Accidental Sandbagger” as the golfer who honestly doesn’t know they’re cheating because they don’t know how the system works and truly believe that their average score is what should be considered when playing against other golfers.
+This article will introduce the hypothesis of the “Accidental Sandbagger” as the golfer who honestly doesn’t know they’re cheating because they don’t know how the system works and truly believe that their average score is what should be considered when competing against other golfers.

 After an explanation of how the Index & Handicap System works, we’ll discuss the possibility of the “Accidental Sandbagger”.